pablisch/lupo-two/README.md

 - `Edgware Road` becomes `EdgwareRoad` but there are two stations with this name.
 The Circle, District and Hammersmith & City lines station is `EdgwareRoad` and the Bakerloo line station is `EdgwareRoadBakerloo`.
 This is the only station with a line name appended to it.
 This is dealt with in `processTubeData.js` in the `abridgeData` function where, if the station name includes `Edgware Road` and the line is `Bakerloo`, the station name is changed to `EdgwareRoadBakerloo`.
 - `Victoria` is a station and a line.
 This had to be dealt with in the original app but in this version, the station name is `Victoria`, the station locations are, e.g. `VictoriaLocDistrict`, and the line is `victoriaTracks`.

+##### Dealing with layering with station links

+The links between stations are currently stored in the same directory as the station locations for round station markers.
+They take the first alphabetical line they serve and should be higher in the element list than any station that they belong to so they appear at a higher level than the station marker.

+**Notable exceptions:** whilst the joining links must appear over the top or the common circle station location markers, the disabled station location markers must appear over the top of the joining links.
+A separate set of station directories has been created for this purpose, e.g. `BakerlooStationsFore`, and all disabled station location markers are stored here.

 #### Lines